nuralogix/dfx-api-snippets-python/dfxpythonclient/addData.md

 # addData

 This class can be used to add data chunks under a `measurementID`.
-All you need is the `measurementID`, the token you received from the "register/login" process, and the base url of the DFX API REST service
+All you need is the `measurementID`, the token you received from the "register/login" process, and the base URL of the DFX API REST service

 This class needs the following packages: